tarsqi/ttk/docs/notes/python3.md

     'Token', 'AdjectiveToken', 'EventTag', 'TimexTag']:
 ```

+WIth this fixed no errors were raised.
 There are issues however with raising errors in `FSA.py`, they will need to be dealt with in a later step.

-More seriously, when `FSA.FSA` and `FSA.Sequence` are made new style classes, code starts crashing on loading pickle files.
-It turned out that we needed to re compile Evita and Slinket patterns:
+More seriously, when `FSA.FSA` and `FSA.Sequence` are turned into new style classes, code starts crashing on loading pickle files.
+I needed to re compile Evita and Slinket patterns:

 ```
 $ cd library/evita